If you like helping people, enjoy working with your hands as well as your mind, and

 an appointment.

-Successful completion of the Health Profession HESI Admission Exam.
+- Successful completion of the Health Profession HESI Admission Exam with a score of

 These courses must be taken within a five-year period, which dates from the session